What is a break in practice?

 Who does the criteria and guidance apply to?

-If I have a break in practice, will this be a problem or prevent me from getting registration with the GMC?
+If I have a break in practice, will this be a problem or prevent me from getting registration?

-I’ve had a break in practice and I’ve applied for registration with the GMC, what happens next?
+I’ve had a break in practice and I’ve applied for registration.
+What happens next?

 What factors will you take into account when you consider my break in practice?